xability/maidr-js/README.md

 # maidr: Multimodal Access and Interactive Data Representation

-Here is a refined version of your message:

 > ⚠️ **Deprecation Notice**: This repository is no longer maintained.
 Development has moved to our new [maidr](https://github.com/xability/maidr) architecture, now written in TypeScript.
 Please follow and contribute there.